Data protection policy

 We as well as the service providers commissioned by us process your personal data for the following processing purposes:

-Each time you use the internet, your browser is transmitting certain information that we store in so-called log files.
+Every time you use the internet, certain information is automatically transmitted by your internet browser and stored in log files.

-• Internet address of the website from which the Online Offer is accessed (so-called URL of origin or referrer URL);
+- Internet address of the website from which our website was accessed (origin or referrer URL);

-• Name of the service provider which was used to access the Online Offer;
+- Name of the service provider used to access the website;

-• Name of the files or information accessed;
+- Name of the files or information retrieved;

-• Date and time as well as duration of recalling the data;
+- Date and time as well as duration of the retrieval;

-• Operating system and information on the internet browser used, including add-ons installed (e.g., Flash Player);
+- Operating system and information on the Internet browser used, including installed add-ons (e.g., for Flash Player);

-• http status code (e.g., “Request successful” or “File requested not found”).
+- http status code (e.g., "request successful" or "requested file not found").

 3.3.5.
 Transfer of Data